 This Commons Library briefing paper deals with the current procedure and qualifying criteria for making complaints against solicitors and other lawyers across the United Kingdom.Jump to full report >>

 This briefing paper deals with the current procedure and qualifying criteria for making complaints against solicitors and other lawyers across the United Kingdom.

 In each jurisdiction, anyone who is dissatisfied with the service provided by their lawyer should first complain directly to them.

-The Legal Ombudsman is responsible for dealing with complaints against lawyers registered in England and Wales.
+The Legal Ombudsman is responsible for dealing with complaints about poor service against lawyers in England and Wales.

-The Scottish Legal Complaints Commission deals with complaints against legal practitioners in Scotland.
+The Scottish Legal Complaints Commission (SLCC) deals with complaints about inadequate professional service against legal practitioners in Scotland.

 In Northern Ireland, the Law Society of Northern Ireland deals with complaints against solicitors, and the Professional Conduct Committee of the Bar Council of Northern Ireland considers complaints against barristers.
-The Legal Complaints and Regulation Act (NI) 2016 provides for a new complaints process which will be led by lay people, and not by legal professionals.
+The Legal Complaints and Regulation Act (NI) 2016 will, when fully implemented, provide for a new complaints process which will be led by lay people, and not by legal professionals.

 Commons Briefing papers SN03762

 Author: Catherine Fairbairn